jaygoldman/supersidian/README.md

 - a description containing vault, note path, line number, and local task ID

 If no provider is configured, or Todoist is unavailable, Supersidian falls back to a safe no‑op provider and marks tasks as "skipped" without raising errors.

+##### Todoist API Tokens
+Instructions on [finding your Todoist API Token](https://www.todoist.com/help/articles/find-your-api-token-Jpzx9IIlB) are in their support docs.

 #### ✔ Idempotent Sync
 Each task is synced only once.
 Supersidian never resends a task that has already been assigned a Todoist ID.